Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Joint Optimization of Selection and Coding

-It is challenging to directly backpropagate the gradients of all parameters in addressing (\ref{obj_PoMDVIB_empirical}) using conventional gradient descent methods, even when reparameterization techniques are used to design encoders.
-This difficulty arises because of the peculiarities of $\{P_{\theta_t, (\theta_k)_k;\bm A_t|U}\}_t$, i.e., they are discrete and can not directly achieve a differentiable propagation of gradients due to sampling.
-We elaborate on the update of parameters in the following.
+It is challenging to directly backpropagate the gradients of all parameters in addressing (\ref{obj_TADVIB_empirical}) using conventional gradient descent methods, even when reparameterization techniques are used to design encoders.
+This difficulty arises because of the peculiarities of $P_{\theta;\bm A}$.
+It is a discrete distribution and we cannot directly apply a differentiable propagation of gradients due to sampling.
+Let us detailedly discuss the update of parameters in the following.

-\subsubsection{The Update of $\bm \theta$}
+\subsubsection{The Update of $\theta$}